The Rising Center

 Do not destroy evidence of the rape by bathing, douching, changing clothes, or rearranging the scene of the rape.
 This also includes eating, chewing gum, smoking, drinking, brushing teeth, and gargling.
 These activities can destroy valuable evidence such as semen, saliva, hairs, and blood.
 If you have to urinate, collect the urine in a clean jar with a lid and refrigerate the specimen until you can give it to a medical professional.
 If the evidence is preserved, it can be used in the prosecution of the rapist.

 Even if you choose not to have a forensic sexual assault examination, you should see a doctor to be treated for sexually transmitted diseases and pregnancy.
-The doctor, however, will by law have to report the assault to the police.

 If the report is delayed, evidence may still be available.
 Do not wash your clothes, sheets, or bedding or dispose of any items associated with the sexual assault.